doctrine/orm/docs/en/cookbook/working-with-datetime.rst

 If you first come across the requirement to save different timezones you may be still optimistic about how to manage this mess, however let me crush your expectations fast.
-There is not a single database out there (supported by Doctrine 2) that supports timezones correctly.
+There is not a single database out there (supported by Doctrine ORM) that supports timezones correctly.
 Correctly here means that you can cover all the use-cases that can come up with timezones.
 If you don't believe me you should read up on `Storing DateTime in Databases <http://derickrethans.nl/storing-date-time-in-database.html>`_.